chanrce/citibike-analysis/README.md

 ## Project Summary

-* The goal of this project is to create interactive Citi Bike dashboards with Tableau
+* The goal of this project is to create interactive Citi Bike story/dashboards with Tableau
 * The project focuses on demographic data (age and gender) and analyzes customer groups (short vs long term)
 * Data was prepared using Python (Pandas)